 Tel Aviv - Yaffo

-Together, Tel Aviv – Jaffa is a vibrant metropolis and one of the 10 top destinations in the world.
+Together, Tel Aviv – Jaffa is a vibrant metropolis and one of the 10 top destinations.
 It's considered the Vegan Capitol of the world!
 Take some time to explore and enjoy.

 It's hard to decide where to start sharing with you what you can do in Tel Aviv.
 The first thing you notice is the architecture.
-Tel Aviv is called the White City and is a UNESCO Heritage site due to its 4000 Bauhaus International style buildings built during the 1920's and '30's.
-We will walk along Rothschild Blvd. to view some of these interesting buildings, including a stop at Independence Hall where David Ben-Gurion declared Israel's Independence on May 14, 1948 (now under renovations, with a temporary exhibit at the Shalom Mayer Tower nearby) .
+Tel Aviv is called the White City and is a UNESCO Heritage site due to its ~ 4000 Bauhaus International style buildings built during the 1920's and '30's.
+We will walk along Rothschild Blvd. to view some of these interesting buildings, including a stop at Independence Hall where David Ben-Gurion declared Israel's Independence on May 14, 1948 (now under major renovations) .

 If you love to shop, find you way to The Carmel Market, Jaffa Flea Market, Shuk HaNamal (Tel Aviv Port) or Levinsky Market – shop till you drop!
-If you visit on a Tuesday or Friday, take a stroll through Nahalat Binyamin Pedestrian Mall and browse through the various arts and crafts stalls and coffee shops.
+If you visit on a Tuesday or Friday, take a stroll through Nahalat Binyamin Pedestrian Mall (open every Tuesday and Friday) and browse through the various arts and crafts stalls and coffee shops.

-Walk, jog or bike along the Tel Aviv-Jaffa 8 mile long (14 km) Tayelet (promenade) that hugs the beach, packed with people enjoying the beach, shops, restaurants.
+Walk, jog or bike along the Tel Aviv-Jaffa 8 mile long (14 km) Tayelet (promenade) that hugs the beach, packed with people enjoying the beach, shops, restaurants and sea breezes.
 Sunsets on the Mediterranean Sea can be quite inspiring.
 Swim at the numerous beaches, take a yacht tour or boat ride – enjoy the sun and sea! but don't forget the sunscreen.

 Check out Neve Tzedek, the first all Jewish neighborhood to come out of Jaffa over 130 years ago; it deteriorated into a slum in the 70's and is now one of the hottest parts of Tel Aviv.
 Nearby is the Tachana, the old train station built in 1982 to replace the difficult camel ride to Jerusalem, now renovated for entertainment and leisure.